AmbiTyga/HikeOrientation/README.md

 - [allrecipes-Vegetarian Main Dishes](https://www.allrecipes.com/recipes/265/everyday-cooking/vegetarian/main-dishes/)

 ### Experiment
-In the [config.txt](DatasetScraper/config.txt), change value under `--total_size` to extract the specific number of datapoints.
+Create a text file and input the total number of datapoints to be scraped.
+Specify the path to that text file to the argument `--total_size` to extract the specific number of datapoints.
 By default it is 10

 Run following commands: